-- Estimation of the TDOA with Neural networks.
-The neural network model adopted was a Multi-Layer Perceptron with one hidden layer.
-Each hidden node use the hyperbolic tangent as activation function.
-With reference to Fig. 6, the sixteen microphones towards the source are divided into eight pair as follows: (1, 5), (2, 6), (3, 7), (4, 8), (9, 13), (10, 14), (11, 15), (12, 16).
-For each pair the time delay is again computed using the MCSP. $\delta_1, \delta_2, \dots, \delta_8$ are given as input to the neural network.
-Several optimization techniques , including in particular backpropagation with momentum, the Levemberg-Marquardt approach, and Newton-based approaches, have been tested for training the neural network.
-The best results were obtained with Levemberg-Marquardt and Rprop . - TDOA performances.
-The localization is based on the estimation of the TDOA using the MCSP as described in eq.
-(5).
-Let us summarize now the procedure: first the signal is divided into frames and then a MCSP function is computed on the considered frame.
-The TDOA is then estimated by peak picking.
-Besides the usual approach to make an average estimation of the localized coordinate, which has a long algorithmic delay as it requires to localize each incoming frame, a faster approach was investigated: the localization was performed on the maximum energy frame only and on the first frame only.
-Both these approaches seemed reasonable, because the former implies a higher SNR while the latter is less affected by echoes and reverberations.
-The parameters to optimize are therefore: whether the best results are obtained using the first frame or the maximum energy one, the frame dimension and the value of the $\rho$ used in the MCSP formulation.
-The optimization has been performed on the basis of the geometric TDOA described in Eq.
-(6):
+Fig. 4.
+Geometric location of the microphones in the circular array hidden node use the hyperbolic tangent as activation function.
+With reference to Fig. 4, the sixteen microphones towards the source are divided into eight couples as follows: (1,5), (2,6), (3,7), (4,8), (9,13), (10,14), (11,15), (12,16).
+For each couple the time delay is computed using MCSP. $\delta_1, \delta_2, \dots, \delta_8$ are given as input to the neural network.
+Several optimization techniques [?], including in particular backpropagation with momentum, the Levemberg-Marquardt approach, and Newton-based approaches, have been tested for training the neural network, and the best results were obtained with Levemberg-Marquardt [?] and Rprop [?].

+In this work a circular array has been considered, which has a 30 cm diameter and 32 microphones equally spaced on the circumference as represented in Fig. 4.
+Out of the 32 microphones, the 16 microphones directed towards the acoustic source are selected on the basis of energetic considerations.